JAXA: X-ray astronomy

-Starting from 1979 with Hakucho (CORSA-b), for nearly two decades Japan had achieved continuous observation with its Hinotori, Tenma, Ginga and ASCA (ASTRO-A through D) x-ray observation satellites.
-However, in the year 2000 the launch of Japan's fifth x-ray observation satellite, ASTRO-E failed (as it failed at launch it never received a proper name).
+Starting from 1979 with Hakucho (CORSA-b), for nearly two decades Japan had achieved continuous observation.
+However, in the year 2000 the launch of ISAS's X-ray observation satellite, ASTRO-E failed (as it failed at launch it never received a proper name).

 Then on 10 July 2005, JAXA was finally able to launch a new X-ray astronomy mission named Suzaku (ASTRO-EII).
 This launch was important for JAXA, because in the five years since the launch failure of the original ASTRO-E satellite, Japan was without an x-ray telescope.
 Three instruments were included in this satellite: an X-ray spectrometer (XRS), an X-ray imaging spectrometer (XIS), and a hard X-ray detector (HXD).
 However, the XRS was rendered inoperable due to a malfunction which caused the satellite to lose its supply of liquid helium.

 The next JAXA x-ray mission is the Monitor of All-sky X-ray Image (MAXI).
 MAXI continuously monitors astronomical X-ray objects over a broad energy band (0.5 to 30 keV).
 MAXI is installed on the Japanese external module of the ISS.
 On 17 February 2016, Hitomi (ASTRO-H) was launched as the successor to Suzaku, which completed its mission a year before.